AxellH/eazyfill/positional-order/README.md

 ## Solution

-We provide a data structure built on top of implicit k-d tree, i.e. k-d tree on top of a predefined rectilinear grid.
+We provide a data structure built on top of implicit k-d tree (implicit k-d tree - k-d tree on top of a predefined rectilinear grid).
 Grid constants are defined in *ee.pdfarve.common.geom.Dimensions*.

 Each tree leaf node stores the data point locations in its associated cell, and each inner node stores the number of data points in its children.
 Iterative updating propagates a new data point top-down and can split a cell.